25prabhu10/notes/docs/Languages/CSS/CSS.md

 ### Pseudo Classes

-Pseudo-Class is a keyword added to a selector that specifies a special state of the selected element(s).
-For example, `:hover` can be used to change a button's colour when the user's pointer hovers over it
+Pseudo-Class is a keyword added to a selector that specifies a special state of the selected element(s)

+- For example, `:hover` can be used to change a button's colour when the user's pointer hovers over it

 Some Pseudo Classes:

 - `:hover`: Match when an element is being hovered over (such as using the mouse)

 - `:focus`: Match an element selected with the keyboard (by tabbing), or with the mouse (by clicking the element)

-  - Example:

   ```css
   /* For links and other elements */